 After quietly launching last month, Honeyminer has seen an explosion of new users, some 10,000 as of this writing.

 The idea is simple: allow those without thousands to spend on custom rigs the option to join a larger pool where they can combine resources with others in an attempt to solve equations once reserved for higher-powered machines.
 While the average GPU is relatively modest, thousands of interconnected devices more than make up for an individual PCs hardware shortcomings.

-It’s an idea that’s been done with more powerful hardware, but Honeyminer is definitely one of the first that encourages those with consumer-grade laptops to join in the fun, and perhaps earn some Bitcoin BTC in the process.
+It’s an idea that’s been done with more powerful hardware, but Honeyminer is definitely one of the first that encourages those with consumer-grade laptops to join in the fun, and perhaps earn some Bitcoin in the process.

 Interested users need only run the application while their GPU isn’t in use, or on an unused machine.
 Honeyminer handles the configuration, as well as switching between cryptocurrencies every 10 minutes or so – or as needed based on sudden price movement.
 The pool continually switches between coins like Ethereum, Ethereum Classic, Zcash, Monero, and other currencies that don’t require specialty computers, known as ASICs.

 Venture capitalist and Honeyminer advisor Noah Jessup told CoinDesk:

 The miner doesn’t have to do the math or manage all the configurations and settings, or manually check the prices.
 We make it so that any surplus compute, so any laptop you aren’t using all the way up to a rig that you run is automatically doing the most profitable computation.